Carrying the coldness of the dissection room and the scent of disinfectant, I returned to the apartment.

 His explanation was weak, even he couldn't convince himself.

-A terrifying thought struck me in an instant.
+A terrifying thought struck me like lightning.

-My voice sharpened with agitation.
+My voice grew sharp with agitation.

-All the doubts suddenly connected.
+All the doubts connected in an instant.

 "Nian Nian, please calm down and let me explain..."